 The Sea Wolf Semi-Submersible cruises five feet below the surface of the ocean for close-up views of a towering kelp forest, and marine life that include Garibaldi, spotted calico bass, urchins, rock fish, and bat rays.

 Since each passenger has his or her own seat and port hole, no matter where you sit you’ll have a great view — especially once the crew start feeding the fish and they surround the vessel in a frenzy.
 The crew also shares interesting fun facts, such as kelp grows up to two feet each day.

 On the way back to the pier, there’s the option to stand or sit atop the semi-submersible for an enjoyable boat ride.

 Biking is another fun way to explore the island.
 The Bellanca Hotel provides complimentary, standard-size beach cruisers to guests on a first-come basis, so Karen and I borrowed a couple to ride along the picturesque waterfront (so Instagrammable!), and up and down hilly streets (not so easy on a beach cruiser).

 If you’re traveling with kids, Brown’s Bikes rents a variety of beach cruisers, electric bikes and mountain bikes for kids and adults.
-The company also rents strollers and wheelchairs.
+Traveling to Catalina from Los Angeles with a baby?
+The company also rents strollers (wheelchairs too.)